MaoZiming/papers/4-distributed-systems/43-chord.md

 * Nodes: A, B, C, D (hashed to values 0, 42, 84, 127 on a 0-127 hash ring)
 * Keys: 1, 2, 3, 4, 5 (hashed to various positions on the same ring)
-* Assigning keys based on the nearest node moving clockwise on the ring would look like this:
+* Assigning keys based on the nearest node moving clockwise on the ring.

-Keys close to 0 would be assigned to A. Keys close to 42 would be assigned to B. So on and so forth.

 ## Key Techniques
 * Identify the core operation in most p2p system: efficient location of data items